Do you ever reach the end of your day and wonder if you taught your kids anything valuable all day long?

 I would recommend these stories for kids up to age 6 or 7.

-I’d love to hear how you use these bedtime stories as a teaching tool with your kids.
-Leave me a comment below and let me know your thoughts! 🙂
+I’d love to hear how you use these value based stories as a creative teaching tool for building character, and as a special time to bond with your kiddos.

 You may also like: